 - Los Remedios: €550-750.
 South of Triana.
 Upscale residential, good schools, quiet streets.
 Popular with families and professionals.

 - Macarena: €400-600.
 North of centre.
-Authentic working-class Seville.
+Working-class Seville.
 Market stalls, local tapas bars, lowest rents in the central area.

-Seville's tapas culture is a genuine cost-of-living superpower.
-In many bars, you get a free tapa with every drink ordered — a caña (small beer) costs €1.50-2.00 and comes with a plate of food.
-A full evening of "tapeo" (bar-hopping tapas style) costs €10-15 and counts as dinner.
+Seville's tapas culture is a genuine cost-of-living cheat code.
+In many bars you still get a free tapa with every drink.
+A caña (small beer) costs €1.50-2.00 and comes with a plate of food.
+A full evening of "tapeo" (bar-hopping) runs €10-15 and counts as dinner.

 Spain's tax system combines national and regional components.
-Andalusia (where Seville is located) has its own regional tax rates:
+Andalusia has its own regional rates:

 | Gross Monthly | Net Monthly | After Expenses | Monthly Savings |